mattxwang/qwerhacks-web-dev-workshop/README.md

 }
 ```

-If there's only one paramter, you can omit the parens.
+If there's only one parameter, you can omit the parens.
 If there are no parameters, you need to have the empty parens.

 ```js
 const hi = message => {